finmoorhouse/fin/src/writing/future-people.md

 ## Water

 Of course during gestation the mother is the source of water and everything else.
-Assuming most of this derives from {% note 'tap water' %} The water in bottled drinks is often and [perhaps mostly just bottled water](https://www.latimes.com/business/story/2021-09-28/bottled-water-is-really-just-tap-water), despite marketing language.{% endnote %}, then most proximally (up to around a day before) that water will have been flowing through a network of water distribution pipes.
+Assuming most of this derives from {% note 'tap water' %} The water in bottled drinks is often and [perhaps mostly just tap water](https://www.latimes.com/business/story/2021-09-28/bottled-water-is-really-just-tap-water), despite marketing language.{% endnote %}, then most proximally (up to around a day before) that water will have been flowing through a network of water distribution pipes.

 Then the possibilities branch out depending on how water treatment and storage works for the area.
 It might have sat in a water tower for a while, but likely (very roughly a day before) it will have passed through a water treatment plant.